Cost-Effective Chiller Cleaning

 There are several chiller tube cleaning methods.
 One method is chemical cleaning, where a chemical solution - an acid, in some cases - is circulated through the chiller to clean the tubes.
-Many maintenance executives are now moving away from this method because of high chemical costs, dubious safety factors in handling the chemicals and the problems associated with chemical disposal.

 Another mechanical cleaning system rotates a cleaning brush or buffing tool attached to a motorized flexible shaft through the chiller tube, while water-flushing the tube at the same time.
 The advantages of this system are that the tubes are given a thorough scouring and the simultaneous water flush allows the tubes to be completely cleaned before they dry.